2019 San Francisco 49ers season: Week 17: at Seattle Seahawks

 In the 49ers' biggest game since the 2013 NFC Championship Game, they traveled to Seattle to decide not only who would win the division, but also if the 49ers could capture home-field advantage throughout the NFC playoffs.
 Prior to this game, the last time the 49ers had won at CenturyLink Field was on December 24, 2011.
 During that span, the 49ers failed to score twenty points in any of those games (going 0–7 from 2012 to 2018).
 In the first half, the 49ers dominated every aspect, taking a 13–0 halftime lead, aided by a Deebo Samuel 30-yard touchdown run on a pitch and catch.
 The 49ers also held Seattle to just 79 yards of total offense, including stuffing running back Marshawn Lynch on a fourth-and-inches attempt from the 49ers 31-yard line, causing a turnover on downs.
 In the second half, the Seahawks proved resilient, scoring multiple times.
 The Seahawks never led in this game, however, as the 49ers countered every Seahawks score with one of their own, including a Raheem Mostert 13-yard touchdown run to make it 26–14 with 5:51 left.
 After Seattle cut the lead to five, a questionable personal foul call against Ben Garland forced a punt, giving them the ball back with 2:27 left.
 They marched all the way down to the 49ers 1-yard line, but a delay of game penalty pushed them back to the 6-yard line.
 After three incomplete passes, the Seahawks faced fourth-and-goal.
-Russell Wilson hit receiver Jacob Hollister with a pass to the 49ers 1-yard line, but Hollister was stopped inches short of the goal line by linebacker Dre Greenlaw, causing a turnover on downs with nine seconds left that sealed the victory.
+Russell Wilson hit receiver Jacob Hollister with a pass to the 49ers 1-yard line, but Hollister was stopped inches short of the goal line by linebacker Dre Greenlaw, causing a turnover on downs with nine seconds left that sealed the victory in the final game of the 2010s decade.

 With the close win over the Seahawks, the 49ers snapped their seven-game losing streak at CenturyLink Field, while obtaining home-field advantage throughout the playoffs.
 This game also snapped the team's 22-year number one seed drought.